 $95 Annual Fee

-The Sapphire Preferred offers bonus points in two categories that some people may find useful.
+The Chase Sapphire Preferred has long offered bonus points in two categories that people may find useful, though in addition to that there are some temporary bonus categories to reflect the times.
 When picking a credit card, I always recommend getting one that has bonus categories that match up with your spending profile.

 Some cards offer bonus categories on travel, dining, gas stations, supermarkets, etc., so pick the one that works best for you.

-The Sapphire Preferred offers 2x points on dining and travel purchases globally.
-The card offers 1x points on all other purchases.
+The Sapphire Preferred offers 2x points on travel purchases globally.
+To me that’s the equivalent of a 3.4% return on travel spending

 airlines, airports, car rental agencies (including truck, trailer, and RV), cruise ships, hotels and motels, timeshares, local and commuter transportation (including trains, buses, taxis/limos, ferries, bridges, tolls and parking), travel agencies